liamli99/React/Tutorial.md

    2. For the re-renders: React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

 When to trigger re-renders:
-1. When the component's state or props is updated.
+1. When the component's state or props is changed.
 2. When the parent component is re-rendered.